George Wallace (American comedian)

 George Henry Wallace (born July 21, 1952) is an American comedian and actor.
 Wallace has had supporting roles in a number of films, including 3 Strikes (2000) and the Coen brothers film The Ladykillers (2004) as Sheriff Wyner.
 Wallace also appeared in Batman Forever (1995) as the Mayor of Gotham City.
 Other film credits include A Rage in Harlem (1991), The Wash (2001), Punchline (1988), Things Are Tough All Over (1982), and Mr. Deeds (2002).

-Wallace made a brief appearance in the sitcom Scrubs in the episode "My Words of Wisdom" (2007), and in the sitcom Seinfeld in the episode "The Checks", where he played the doctor that was distracted by the song "Witchy Woman".
+Wallace made a brief appearance in the sitcom Scrubs in the episode "My Words of Wisdom" (2007), and in the sitcom Seinfeld in the episode "The Checks", in which he played the doctor that was distracted by the song "Witchy Woman".
 He also appeared in the introduction scene to the home video release of Jerry Seinfeld: I'm Telling You for the Last Time - Live on Broadway (1999) as a fictionalized version of himself.
 He portrayed a man in a retirement home in The Last Laugh (2019) and starred as Mayor Benson in Hubie Halloween (2020).

 Early life and education

 Wallace was born in Atlanta, Georgia to Mary Lou and George Wallace Sr. Wallace was educated at Lynwood Park Elementary School and Lynwood Park High School.
-His mother died when he was sixteen, prompting him to move to Ohio where he found a job with Firestone Tire.
+His mother died when he was sixteen, prompting him to move to Ohio, where he found a job with Firestone Tire.
 As part of the company's tuition reimbursement program, Wallace enrolled in the University of Akron, in Akron, Ohio.
 He studied transportation, marketing and advertising.